mjzffr/web-platform-tests/dpub-aria/README.md

 special Assistive Technology Test Adapter (ATTA) for the platform under test.
 We will provide a list of these for popular platforms here as they are made available.

-The ATTA will monitor the window under test via the platforms Accessibility Layer, forwarding information about the Accessibility Tree to the running test so that it can evaluate support for the various features under test.
+Blah.The ATTA will monitor the window under test via the platforms Accessibility Layer, forwarding information about the Accessibility Tree to the running test so that it can evaluate support for the various features under test.